UniversalDependencies/docs/_nyq/index.md

 ## Treebanks

-There is [one](../treebanks/nyq-comparison.html) Nayini UD treebank:
+There is only one Nayini UD treebank:

   * [Nayini-AHA](../treebanks/nyq/index.html)

----
-**Instruction**: Treebank-specific pages are generated automatically from the README file in the treebank repository and from the data in the latest release.
-Link to the respective `*-index.html` page in the `treebanks` folder, using the language code and the treebank code in the file name.

----